kristenmoran/seir-323-project-1/README.md

 I completed my Silver Category.
 My goal is to eventually add a timer and refactor the code.

+##Issues/Hurdles
+Some of the hurdles that I overcame was choosing how to format my questions and answers in Javascript as well as having the buttons identify when a correct answer was chosen.

+I formatted my questions and answer options by putting each question, with its options as an object in an array.
+By choosing this method, I also had a key:value pair called correctAnswer.
+I then assigned the answer buttons an id of A, B, or C. I then wrote a function that targeted the event by id and if it matched with the correctAnswer then user chose the correct answer.

+Most of my question display also was created through DOM manipulation.
+This took awhile to figure out because I initially hardcoded the buttons in my HTML.
+However, during my test runs, questions from other categories would be displayed in a different category.
+Instead of targeting the buttons outside of the displayCategoryQuestion function, I dedcided to use a local scope for the buttons and use DOM manipulation to create the desired result.
+And it worked!

 ## Technologies Used

 - HTML 5, CSS 3, JavaScript